Cecilie Sandvej

+Cecilie Feddersen Sandvej (born 13 June 1990) is a Danish former professional footballer who played as a left-back.
+At club level Sandvej represented Danish A-Liga sides SønderjyskE and Brøndby and sides in the top European leagues including German Frauen-Bundesliga club Eintracht Frankfurt, English Women's Super League club Birmingham City, and Italian Serie A clubs Napoli and Como 1907.
+She won silver with Denmark national team at the 2017 Euros.
+Sandvej earned 34 caps and scored one goal for the Denmark national team.
+She retired her active playing career in August 2026.

 Club career

 Sandvej joined Brøndby IF in 2009, having previously played for Horsens SIK and SønderjydskE.

 In October 2013 the Perth Glory announced that Sandvej would be with the club for the 2013–2014 season.
 Sandvej played in all eleven matches for the Glory, who finished in fifth place.

 In February 2014, Sandvej signed with the Washington Spirit of the NWSL.
 She didn't get capped at all during her time in the NWSL and during the summer, she transferred to SC Sand in the Bundesliga.

 In 2017, she signed with 1.
 FFC Frankfurt.

 In August 2021, she signed for Birmingham City in the FAWSL.

 International career

 Sandvej made her senior international debut in July 2009, as a substitute in a 2–1 friendly win over Iceland in Staines, England.
 She was named in national coach Kenneth Heiner-Møller's Denmark squad for UEFA Women's Euro 2013.
 In 2017, she was named to Denmark's UEFA Women's Euro 2017 squad.